 by Catholic.org | Source: Catholic.

-he received from Clotaire's son, King Dagobert I. In 629, Eligius was appointed Dagobert's first counselor.
+Clotaire´s son, King Dagobert I. In 629, Eligius was appointed Dagobert´s first counselor.
 Later, on

-a mission for Dagobert, he persuaded the Breton King Judicael, to accept the
+a mission for Dagobert, he persuaded the Breton King Judicael, to accept the authority of Dagobert.

 Join the new media evangelization.
 Your tax-deductible gift allows Catholic.net to build a culture of life in our nation and throughout the world.
 Please help us promote the Church's new evangelization by donating to Catholic.net right now.
 God bless you for your generosity.